RedHatHackFest/spark-error-selector/README.md

 In this example, our application will subscribe to messages on the Kafka topic `topic1`, and it will publish messages on the topic `topic2` using the broker at `apache-kafka:9092`.

-## extending this project

-The source code of this application is documented to help new developers with a rapid start to building their own processing applications.
-Please see the `app.py` file for more documentation on modifying the behavior of this project.